sst/guide/_chapters/customize-the-serverless-iam-policy.md

 Granting **AdministratorAccess** policy ensures that your project will always have the necessary permissions.
 But if you want to create an IAM policy that grants the minimal set of permissions, you need to customize your IAM policy.

-A basic Serverless project needs permissions to the following AWS services:
+A basic serverless project needs permissions to the following AWS services:

 - **CloudFormation** to create change set and update stack
-- **S3** to upload and store Serverless artifacts and Lambda source code
+- **S3** to upload and store serverless artifacts and Lambda source code
 - **CloudWatch Logs** to store Lambda execution logs
 - **IAM** to manage policies for the Lambda IAM Role
 - **API Gateway** to manage API endpoints